skyformat99/lora_device_lib/porting.md

 ### Persistent Sessions

-To implement persisten sessions the application must:
+To implement persistent sessions the application must:

 - be able to cache session state passed with the LDL_MAC_SESSION_UPDATED event
 - be able to cache session keys updated as part of the LDL_MAC_JOIN_COMPLETE event
+- be able to restore session keys prior to calling LDL_MAC_init()
 - be able to restore session state prior to calling LDL_MAC_init()
-- be able to restore session keys prior to calling LDL_MAC_init()
+- be able to pass a pointer to the restored session state to LDL_MAC_init()
 - ensure the integrity of state and keys
-    - this also means ensuring that session keys actually belong to session state
+    - this also means ensuring that session keys are actually valid for session state

 Note that: